content-services/caliri/release/docs/OwnerAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateEnvRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateEnvironmentRequest struct via the builder pattern

 Name | Type | Description  | Notes